-Although the price per kWh of solar energy is on par with current Florida utility prices, the payback period, or estimated number of years that it will take to recoup your solar investment, is 9.5 years.
+Although the price per kWh of solar energy is on par with current Florida electricity rates, the payback period, or estimated number of years that it will take to recoup your solar investment, is 9.5 years.
 After that, you’ll essentially be using the energy production from the solar panels to power your home for free.

 In fact, after 20 years, a Florida resident with a solar energy system could reasonably expect to save more than $32,000 considering solar cost vs. utility cost, incentives, and inflation.

 Residents of Florida can make the switch to renewable energy and obtain a solar system by purchasing outright, financing with a loan, or leasing.

 Unfortunately, the state of Florida does not allow homeowners to sign into power purchase agreements, under which the solar company installs panels that they own on the homeowner’s roof and the homeowner buys the power produced by those panels, typically at a lower price than what the utility would charge them.

 Depending on how much cash you have on hand, a solar purchase may be a good option for you to consider.
 While you will have to pay for the entire system up front, tax breaks and energy savings will help you to recoup some of those costs after the first year.